utfsm-eg2-data-analysis/Analyser/README.md

 If you're using Bash as your Unix shell, you only need to add the following lines at the end of your `.bashrc` file located in your home directory.

-**Note:** here I previously defined another environment variable called `TOPDIR`, which stands for a directory where all the related repositories are located.
+**Note:** here it is defined another previous environment variable called `TOPDIR`, which stands for a directory where all the related repositories are located.
 ```
 export OS_NAME=`uname`